What are "free radicals"?

 - Endogenous:

-- Physical stress (e.g. physical work, competitive sports)
+- Physical stress (z.B(physical work, competitive sports)

 - Exogenous:

-- sun and UV light
+- Sun and UV light

-- ozone O3
+- Ozone O3

-- Radioactive environmental radiation (e.g. when flying)
+- Radioactive environmental radiation (z.B(when flying)

-- Medications (e.g. contraceptives, paracetamol, antibiotics, cytostatics)
+- medication (z.B.
+Contraceptives, paracetamol, antibiotics, cytostatics)

-- cigarettes and alcohol
+- Cigarettes and alcohol

-What damage can free radicals cause?
+What damage can be caused by free radicals?

 - DNA damage

-- acceleration of aging
+- Acceleration of aging

-- reduction in performance
+- Reduction in performance

 - Neurodegenerative diseases such as Alzheimer's disease